It’s Great Pumpkin Season:

 October 29

-At The Saint, located in downtown St. Helena, experience the Nightmare on Main Street Halloween Bash.
-With DJ’d music from multiple genres to inspire all the witches and wizards, this party features cocktails, bubbles, and lots of spooky fun.
-Costumes are encouraged but not required…though, why not put your most bewitching foot forward?
-You may take home the prize for best costume!
+At The Saint, located in downtown St. Helena, experience the Mischief & Mayhem Halloween Masquerade.
+With DJ Kirill putting out frightening beats to inspire all the witches and wizards, this party features cocktails, and lots of spooky fun.
+Costumes are encouraged but not required…though, why not don your best mask to embrace your inner enchantress?

 October 30